SLICE alignment workflow

 -

-Move the stage in X with the joystick until the light sheet comes into the field of view.
-The light sheet may initially be out of the field of view.
+Move the stage in the X direction to bring the light sheet into the field of view.
+Initially, the light sheet may be out of the field of view.

 -

-Adjust the X position with the joystick until the most in focus part of the alignment pattern is positioned over the center mark.
+Using a small step size, nudge the stage in X to position the most in focus part of the alignment markings over the center mark.

 -